bramzandbelt/exgauss/README.md

 ## Overview

-Exgauss is a MATLAB toolbox for fitting the ex-Gaussian distribution to data (e.g. response times).
+Exgauss is a MATLAB toolbox for fitting the ex-Gaussian distribution to data (e.g. response times) using maximum likelihood estimation.

 ## Getting started